oranwill/Cyber-Portfolio/README.md

 Welcome to my cybersecurity portfolio.
 This repository contains hands-on labs and projects demonstrating my skills in **security monitoring, threat detection, and SOC operations**.

-I built a multiple labs to simulate attacks and investigate logs using industry tools such as **Splunk, Sysmon, and Kali Linux**.
+I built a multiple labs to simulate attacks and investigate logs using industry tools such as **Splunk, Sysmon, ELK Stack and Kali Linux**.

 ---